BenTowali/bentowali-site/content/posts/energy-drink-tierlist.md

 43. Uplifter Sparkling Pineapple - It's a very weak pineapple flavour with the only flavour being acid 5.1/10
 44. Starter Original - Just a generic original taste 5.0/10
 45. Starter Original Zero Sugar - Just starter but less flavourful, at least its zero sugar 5.0/10
+46. Nocco Cola - It's just sparkling water with cola flavouring added to it 5.0/10
-46. Red Bull Yellow - It's like rasbperry + mango but there's something off about it 4.9/10
+47. Red Bull Yellow - It's like rasbperry + mango but there's something off about it 4.9/10
-47. Red Bull Mixed Fruit - It's like a weird pear 4.9/10
+48. Red Bull Mixed Fruit - It's like a weird pear 4.9/10
-48. Monster Rehab Tea + Lemonade - It's kinda like lemon ice tea, but it's not very good 4.8/10
+49. Monster Rehab Tea + Lemonade - It's kinda like lemon ice tea, but it's not very good 4.8/10
-49. Nocco Grand Sour - It's like a meh sour flavour 4.8/10
+50. Nocco Grand Sour - It's like a meh sour flavour 4.8/10
-50. Red Bull Passionfruit - What.
+51. Red Bull Passionfruit - What.
 4.7/10
-51. Nocco Juicy Melba - It tastes like a vanilla flavoured car battery 4.7/10
+52. Nocco Juicy Melba - It tastes like a vanilla flavoured car battery 4.7/10
-52. Nocco Berruba - It's exactly like what an apple chupa chups would taste like 4.6/10
+53. Nocco Berruba - It's exactly like what an apple chupa chups would taste like 4.6/10
-53. Red Bull Wildflower & Pink Grapefruit - It's just a shittier Red Bull Green 4.5/10
+54. Red Bull Wildflower & Pink Grapefruit - It's just a shittier Red Bull Green 4.5/10
-54. Nocco Ramonade - It's like a really sour apple soda 4.4/10
+55. Nocco Ramonade - It's like a really sour apple soda 4.4/10
-55. Nocco Sunny Soda - It doesn't taste like cola at all 4.4/10
+56. Nocco Sunny Soda - It doesn't taste like cola at all 4.4/10
-56. Black Cat Original - Another "Original" tasting drink 4.3/10
+57. Black Cat Original - Another "Original" tasting drink 4.3/10
-57. Dynamit Magic Tingle - I think it's trying to be blackcurrant but it fails so miserably and instead tastes like rubber, I've also always had the sentiment that there aren't bad energy drink flavours but this changes my mind 3.0/10
+58. Dynamit Magic Tingle - I think it's trying to be blackcurrant but it fails so miserably and instead tastes like rubber, I've also always had the sentiment that there aren't bad energy drink flavours but this changes my mind 3.0/10